alexfigliolia/metrics-queue/README.md

 Frontend teams everywhere trade features for performance on a day-to-day basis.
 As such, we dedicate ourselves to techniques such as code-splitting, serverside rendering, aggressive caching, and code compression - all, so we can have our cake, and eat it too.

-If you're anything like me, you've worked on products that take full advantage of these techniques, but still require even more granular performance optimizations to accommodate company goals or product features.
+If you're anything like me, you've worked on products that take full advantage of these techniques, but still require even more granular performance optimizations to accommodate the goals of the product or quirky individual features.

 The need for such granularity is what inspired the `MetricsQueue`